discordia-space/CEV-Eris/CONTRIBUTING.md

     proc/reload()
 ```
 ***
-If, else and for expressions should not be inline.
+If, else, for, return, continue and break expressions should not be inline.
 ***Good:***
 ```
 if(condition)